- At Night

 The Grand Canal is Venice’s main boulevard – made of water!
 Hop on a waterbus, taxi-boat or an iconic gondola and float past the gorgeous historic buildings lining the canal banks.

-The wow-factor of the palace’s majestic marble exterior is only exceeded by the treasures held within – history buffs and aficionados of classical art will never want to leave.
+The wow-factor of the Doge’s Palace's majestic marble exterior is only exceeded by the treasures held within – history buffs and aficionados of classical art will never want to leave.

 Saint Mark’s Basilica

-This opulent church is arguably the jewel in Venice’s crown.
+The opulent Saint Mark’s Basilica is arguably the jewel in Venice’s crown.
 With its multi-leveled domes, intricate facades and stunning mosaics, it’s a marvel of Italo-Byzantine architecture.

 Bridge of Sighs